Can I start a shoe company?

 How to create your own shoe design?

 You will need something special, unique, and original to catch peoples attention.
-Billions of shoes are made, why will people want yours?
+Billions of shoes get made, what makes yours better than the rest?

 Sales and distribution plan for your new shoe brand: